Last Updated on March 20, 2026 by James Hartley

 E-signature = wet ink legally. ✅

 “Attached is the PandaDoc audit trail showing [client name] opened this contract from their email address at [time], viewed it for [X] minutes, typed their name, and clicked ‘I agree to sign electronically.’
-Under Electronic Communications Act 2000, this constitutes a legally binding advanced e-signature.
+Under Electronic Communications Act 2000, Section 7, this constitutes a legally binding advanced electronic signature.
 See Neocleous v Rees [2019] EWHC 2462 (Ch), in which the High Court accepted DocuSign in identical circumstances.
 Payment is due within 7 days, after which we will proceed to court — where precedent means you will lose and will pay our legal costs.
 This email constitutes formal notice.”

-ThriveOnz 360 — Growth Plan
+ThriveOnz360 — Growth Plan (Free Forever)

 What You Need to Prove in Court: Audit Trail Requirements